olivia-mauger/tutorials/docs/source/polymorphism-casting.rst

     String s = "Help me";
     Object o = cast<Object>(s);

-Numeric Casting
+Primitve Casting
 ^^^^^^^^^^^^^^^

-Although we have discussed casting in terms of objects so far,  it also possible to cast  **numeric types** as well.
+Although we have discussed casting in terms of objects so far,  it also possible to cast  **primitive types** as well.

+**Numeric Casting**

+We will first discuss casting between numeric types.

 For example, consider the short segment of code below: